 On May 4, 2020, BKRF OCB, LLC, a wholly-owned subsidiary of GCEH, entered into the Senior Credit Facility with a group of lenders (the "Senior Lenders") pursuant to which the Senior Lenders agreed to provide a \$300.0 million senior secured term loan facility to BKRF OCB to pay the costs of retooling the Bakersfield Renewable Fuels Refinery.
-Through various amendments excluding Amendment No. 9 (see Note L), the commitments under the Senior Credit Facility have subsequently been increased to \$337.6 million.
-As of June 30, 2022, we have borrowed the full \$337.6 million available under the Senior Credit Facility.
-Outstanding term loans under the Senior Credit Facility bear interest at the rate of 12.5% per annum, payable quarterly, provided that the borrower may defer up to 2.5% interest to the extent it does not have sufficient cash to pay the interest, such deferred interest being added to principal, which is \$13.9 million for a total outstanding amount of \$351.5 million as of June 30, 2022.
+Through various amendments, the commitments under the Senior Credit Facility have subsequently been increased to \$397.6 million.
+As of September 30, 2022, we have borrowed \$367.6 million under the Senior Credit Facility and subsequent to September 30, 2022, we have borrowed the remaining \$30 million available under the Senior Credit Facility.
+Outstanding term loans under the Senior Credit Facility bear interest at the rate of 12.5% per annum, payable quarterly, provided that the borrower may defer up to 2.5% interest to the extent it does not have sufficient cash to pay the interest, which the deferred interest was increased up to 3.5% effective February 23, 2022, and under Amendment No. 9 effective August 5, 2022, the deferred interest can be the full 12.5% interest for the third and fourth quarters of 2022.
+The Company deferred the full interest payment of \$11.8 million in the quarter ending September 30, 2022 for a total outstanding amount of \$393.3 million as of September 30, 2022.
 The principal of the senior loans matures in November 2026, provided that BKRF OCB, LLC must offer to prepay the senior loans with any proceeds of such asset dispositions, borrowings other than permitted borrowings, proceeds from damage or losses at the refinery, and excess net cash flow.
-BKRF OCB, LLC may also prepay the senior loan in whole or in part with the payment of a prepayment premium.
-As additional consideration for the senior loans, the Senior Lenders are issued Class B Units in BKRF HCP, LLC, an indirect parent company of BKRF OCB, LLC, as the Company draws on the Senior Credit Facility.
-The fair value of the Class B Units are initially recognized at fair value and subsequently re-measured at fair value each reporting period with changes recognized in earnings.
+BKRF OCB, LLC may also prepay the senior loans in whole or in part with the payment of a prepayment premium.
+As additional consideration for the senior loans, the Senior Lenders are instially recognized at fair value and subsequently re-measured at fair value each reporting period with changes recognized in earnings.
 The Class B Units are discussed further below.